exceptionless/Website/content/news/2021/2021-01-19-how-to-use-react-hooks-to-monitor-events-in-your-app.md

 draft: false
 ---

 The [introduction of Hooks in React](https://reactjs.org/docs/hooks-intro.html) was a game-changer.
 Developers now had options when it came to creating stateful components.
-It used to be that if you had a stateful component, you'd have to use a class componenet, and if you had a presentational component, you could choose between a class or a function component.
+It used to be that if you had a stateful component, you'd have to use a class component, and if you had a presentational component, you could choose between a class or a function component.
 Now, with hook, state can be managed inside function components.
 But that's not all Hooks did for React developers.

 Hooks introduced a better way to reuse stateful functions.
 Today, we're going to explore how to build a custom React hook that will allow us to monitor events in our application.
 Those events can be errors, messages, feature usage, logs, or anything you want.
 There are plenty of error monitoring services out there, but we're going to make use of [Exceptionless](https://exceptionless.com) for three reasons: